Turning screen time into family time

 Should we go so far as to prohibit young children from using screen devices?
 “It’s up to parents to decide what’s right for their kids, but screens are a part of our lives and they’re here to stay, so it’s a good idea to show kids how to use them responsibly,” says Normand Landry, a professor at TÉLUQ University and holder of the Canada Research Chair in Media Education and Human Rights.

-Keep in mind that good habits are easier to implement at an early age.
+Keep in mind that good habits are easier to form at an early age.
 Setting limits with a young child is also easier than cutting down on an older child’s screen time!

-How can you help your child develop good habits when it comes to screens?
-Read our seven tips to find out!
+How can you help your child develop healthy habits when it comes to screens?
+Read our eight tips to find out!

 2. Choose quality content.

-Focus on programs, videos, and educational games that are tailored to your child’s age group.
-“You can also encourage her to use screens to create things and develop skills,” says media education specialist Normand Landry.
+Focus on shows, videos, and educational games that are tailored to your child’s age group.
+“You can also encourage them to use screens to create things and develop skills,” says media education specialist Normand Landry.
 “For example, there are apps for drawing, making up stories, etc. The best apps are those that allow your child to think and actively participate.”

-For example, talk about what he’s watching, what he’s playing, and what he likes: “What did you like about the story?”
+Taking an interest in what your child does in general, and what they do with screens in particular, is important.
+Talk about what they’re watching, what they’re playing, and what they’re interested in: “What did you like about the story?”
 “Do you think that could ever happen in real life?”
 “What do you need to do to reach the next level?”
+As your child becomes increasingly independent in their use of screens, the internet, and social media, they’ll know that they can always talk to you if they need to.

 4. Don’t allow screens in your child’s bedroom.

-Otherwise, you might have a hard time managing how she uses them after you’ve tucked her in.
+Otherwise, you might have a hard time managing how they use them after you’ve tucked them in.
+In addition, as your child is often alone in their room, there is a higher risk of them being exposed to inappropriate content.
 It’s also best to turn screens off at least one hour before bedtime.
-“Light from screens makes the brain think it’s daytime, so the body produces less melatonin, a hormone that helps us sleep,” says Cathy Tétreault, founder of Centre Cyber-aide.
+“Light from screens makes the brain think it’s daytime, so the body produces less melatonin, a hormone that helps us sleep,” says Cathy Tétreault, founder of Centre Cyber-aide and director of Maison des jeunes L’Antidote de Duberger.

-5. Give your child a few minutes’ warning before asking him to turn off his screen.
+5. Warn your child before asking them to turn off screens.

-This will keep him from being taken by surprise.
+This will keep them from being taken by surprise.
 Don’t forget that young children have no sense of time.
-If there are just a few minutes left in the show your child is watching, it’s okay to let him finish it.
+If there are just a few minutes left in the show your child is watching, it’s okay to let them finish it.
 How would you like it if someone switched off your screen in the middle of your favourite show?

 6. Plan screen-free activities.

-“To avoid upsetting my son when it’s time to turn off the tablet or TV, I suggest doing other activities he likes, such as drawing, arts and crafts, going to the park, or playing with his toy kitchen,” Andrée-Anne Lalancette, mother of four-year-old Rafael and four-month-old Matias.
+“To avoid upsetting my son when it’s time to turn off the tablet or TV, I suggest doing other activities he likes, such as drawing, arts and crafts, going to the park, or playing with his toy kitchen,” says Andrée-Anne Lalancette, mother of 4-year-old Rafael and 4-month-old Matias.

 7. Accept tantrums.